Pl4stICA/Pl4stICA/README.md

         <samp>&gt; Hey There!
 I am
                 <b><a target="_blank" href="https://Pl4stICA.com">Pl4stICA</a></b>

-          <b> I am a high school senior, eager to learn, with the hope of becoming a web designer one day. </b>
+          <h3> I am a high school senior, eager to learn, with the hope of becoming a web designer one day. </h3>
         </samp>
 </h3>